Hidden-bottom hadronic decays of $\Upsilon(10753)$ with a $\eta^{(\prime)}$ or $\omega$ emission: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the 111 Project under Grant No. B20063, the National Natural Science Foundation of China under Grant No. 12047501, and by the Fundamental Research Funds for the Central Universities under Grant No. lzujbky-2020-it03.
+This work is supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the 111 Project under Grant No. B20063, the National Natural Science Foundation of China under Grant No. 12047501.